kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 animator.addBehavior(bounce)
 ```

 A dynamic item’s density, along with its size, determines its "mass" when it participates with other behaviors.
 Elasticity changes how much an item bounces in a collision – the default is 0.0.
-Resistance, when set, reduces linear velocity until the item stops.
+Resistance represents a frictional force — reducing linear velocity until the item comes to rest.

-Play around with these values and observe how the animation changes if you like.
+Take a moment to play around with these values and observe how the animation changes.

 Add this line to the end of the playground: